skyout/sass-styleguide/README.md

 ### Spacing and Indentation

 Indentation should be **four spaces**.
 If using tabs in a code editor, ensure that the tab are set to four spaces.
 Each selector should have at least one line break above.
-Properties should immediately follow the selector without a line break.
+This helps to separate selectors and ideas.
+Properties should immediately follow the selector without a line break, which will aide in putting context to the properties.
 Remove any trailing whitespaces.
 Trailing whitespaces are unnecessary and can complicate diffs.

 **Good**
 ```